single-spa/single-spa/docs/parcels.md

 ```

 ### Update (optional)
-This lifecycle function will be called whenever the parcel is mounted, and it needs to be updated.
+The update lifecycle function will be called whenever the user of the parcel calls `parcel.update()`.
+Single this lifecycle is optional, the user of a parcel needs to check whether the parcel has implemented the update lifecycle before attempting to make the call.

 ## Example use cases